Email: Thomas M. Weschler, Jr. ›

 Tom handles domestic violence cases, complex separation and divorce cases, highly contested child custody and access disputes, alimony and child support cases, contempt and enforcement actions as well as drafts pre-nuptial and separation and property settlement agreements.

-A parent himself, Tom has also obtained his certifications in order to represent children in custody dispute cases, and on numerous occasions, has been appointed by the Court to do so in several jurisdictions.
+A parent himself, Tom has also obtained his certifications in order to represent children in custody dispute cases, and on numerous occasions, has been appointed by the Court to do so in many occasions in several jurisdictions.

-In 2014-2016, Tom has been recognized as a Maryland Super Lawyer in Family Law.
+From 2014-2022, Tom has been recognized as a Maryland Super Lawyer in Family Law.
 Tom is also a 2010 graduate of the Maryland State Bar Association’s Leadership Development Program.
 He has received the distinguished David Hjortsberg Award (2014), has served on the Maryland State Bar Association’s Board of Governors, and is a Fellow of the Maryland Bar Foundation.
-He currently sits on the executive committee of The Young Lawyers Section of the Maryland State Bar Association, and will Chair that section in 2015-2016.
+He currently sits on the executive committee of The Maryland Bar Foundation.

 A well-rounded professional, Tom stays apprised of the latest changes to the law and how those changes can impact his clients.
-With his knowledge and experience, he has also been invited to present to other attorneys and mental health professionals about family law matters and the judicial process and has served as a mentor through The Maryland Professionalism Center.
-With deep roots in Montgomery County, Tom gives back to the community through pro bono work and volunteer activities.
-He represents clients through the local county pro bono offices, accepts cases through Maryland Volunteer Legal Services (MVLS) and assisted at the MVLS pro se help desk.
-He also volunteers as a youth ice hockey coach and for a regional animal rescue organization.
+With his knowledge and experience, he has also been invited to present to other attorneys and mental health professionals about family law matters and the judicial process and has served as a mentor through the bar associations.
+With deep roots in Maryland, Tom gives back to the community through pro bono work and volunteer activities.
+He represents clients through the local county pro bono offices, has accepted cases through Maryland Volunteer Legal Services (MVLS) and has assisted at local pro se help desks.